awsdocs/amazon-ec2-user-guide-windows/doc_source/install-nvidia-driver.md

 1. To achieve the best performance from your GPU, complete the optimization steps in [Optimize GPU settings](optimize_gpu.md)\.

-### Option 3: GRID drivers \(G3 and G4dn instances\)<a name="nvidia-GRID-driver"></a>
+### Option 3: GRID drivers \(G5, G4dn, and G3 instances\)<a name="nvidia-GRID-driver"></a>

 These downloads are available to AWS customers only\.
-By downloading, you agree to use the downloaded software only to develop AMIs for use with the NVIDIA Tesla T4 or NVIDIA Tesla M60 hardware\.
+By downloading, you agree to use the downloaded software only to develop AMIs for use with the NVIDIA A10G, NVIDIA Tesla T4, or NVIDIA Tesla M60 hardware\.
 Upon installation of the software, you are bound by the terms of the [NVIDIA GRID Cloud End User License Agreement](https://aws-nvidia-license-agreement.s3.amazonaws.com/NvidiaGridAWSUserLicenseAgreement.DOCX)\.

 **Prerequisites**
 + If you launch your Windows instance using a custom Windows AMI, the AMI must be a standardized image created [using Sysprep](Creating_EBSbacked_WinAMI.md#ami-create-standard) to ensure that the GRID driver works\.